jdj3jdj/BadStick/README.md

 - Removes all guesswork and manual setup steps from the BadUpdate exploit USB creation process
 - Supports users of all experience levels — from first-timers to advanced modders who want a reliable USB setup tool
 - Saves time by bundling formatting, payload installation, and homebrew setup into one easy application
 - Encourages community development and learning with its open source approach

+  ## Other Information
+  BadStick was made to be a free and open source tool, not only to make it easier for people to get BadUpdate running on their consoles, but also for people to learn.
+With that being said, nobody has my permission to reupload this or to integrate this in other programs without my explicit permission.
+I am all for people learning off of me, but not people stealing my work to re-release as theirs.
+Simply ask, and I will allow! :)